 Also: Functional test, customer test

-Although acceptance testing is common across many Agile disciplines, the term derives from XP.
+Although acceptance testing is common across many agile disciplines, the term derives from Extreme Programming.
 According to C2.com, acceptance tests were first referred to as functional tests, because they test whether or not a feature works.
 Kent Beck, a primary mover behind TDD, proposed the change in terminology in April 2000.